 Lock the elevation.
 The slope changes when the distance changes.

 Lock the distance.
-The next point will be at a specified distance from the reference point.
+The next point will be at a specified distance from a reference point.

-Specify the slope, height, and distance from the reference point.
+Specify the slope and the height and the distance from the reference point is calculated.

 Find it here:

-MOUS_ICO Menu: Landscape > Elevation tools > New point elevations – reference
+MOUS_ICO Menu: Terrain > Elevation tools > New point elevations – reference

 When the function is started, the command prompts: